protieusz/Ballz-Out/README.md

 -Coriander

-~~Currently the PCB is being printed by JLCPCB and will be tested.~~ PCB tested and working after long delay from faulty RP2040 chip.
-Mini Group/Interest Check ~~will start after~~ Discord channel has been approved in the 40% channel.
-The channel name is "ballz-out".
+~~Currently the PCB is being printed by JLCPCB and will be tested.~~ PCB tested and working after long delay from faulty RP2040 chip. ~~Mini Group/Interest Check will start after Discord channel has been approved in the 40% channel.~~ The channel name is "ballz-out".
 I will tweak the switch a little bit to adjust for the EVQ encoder and necessary spacing for the trackball and trackpad.
 I will have to build another prototype since my only working prototype was sold to my donor.
+2nd prototype almost ready.
+Waiting for the bottom late but everything is working.

 To Do: